nimblemachines/akai-lpd8/README.md

 I wanted to gather in one place documentation of the communication protocols for the Akai LPD8 (original) and Akai LPD8 mk2.

-I am also trying to write some simple tools - most likely using [pure data (Pd)](https://msp.ucsd.edu/Pd_documentation/), [Lua](https://www.lua.org/), and [muforth](https://muforth.dev/) - to read and write the presets.
+I am also trying to write some simple tools - most likely using [puredata (Pd)](https://msp.ucsd.edu/Pd_documentation/), [Lua](https://www.lua.org/), and [muforth](https://muforth.dev/) - to read and write the presets.